 Rollback = 0 b Activates mouth rollback feature.
 Vital for free standing horns.
 Rollback.StartAt = 0.5 ex Fraction of the length of the profile where the rollback starts.
-Note: The "length" here is not the length of the waveguide along z axis but the actual length along the profile curve.
-Rollback.Angle = 180 ex Desired terminating wall angle, relative to the horn axis. [deg] Value of 180 means that the curve makes a "half circle" in total.
+Note: The "length" here is not the axial length but the actual length along the profile curve.
+Rollback.Angle = 180 ex Desired terminating wall angle, relative to the horn axis. [deg] (Value of 180 means that the curve makes a "half circle" in total.)